-Prof. Stéphanie Laulhé Shaelou has been researching, transmitting knowledge and running externally funded projects in the field of EU Law at several universities throughout Europe, including Cyprus and the UK for 20 years.
-She is currently Professor of European Law and Reform and Head of the School of Law and University Chair for Research and Innovation at the University of Central Lancashire in Cyprus (UCLan Cyprus).
-She received from the European Parliament the European Citizen 2020 Prize from the European Parliament, on behalf of the organisation, for its Social Mediation in Practice project, also presented at the UN level.
+Prof. Stéphanie Laulhé Shaelou has been researching, transmitting knowledge and running externally funded projects in the broad field of European Law, Governance and Rights at several universities throughout Europe, including Cyprus and the UK for over 20 years.
+She is currently Professor of European Law and Reform, Head of the School of Law and University Chair for Research and Innovation at the University of Central Lancashire in Cyprus (UCLan Cyprus).
+She received from the European Parliament the European Citizen 2020 Prize on behalf of ICLAIM, for its Social Mediation in Practice project, also presented at the UN level.

 From February 2022, she is the Director of the newly established EU funded Jean Monnet Centre of Excellence CRoLEV on the Rule of Law and European Values at UCLan Cyprus, measuring/monitoring/reporting on judicial independence/other democratic indicators in several European states https://crolev.eu/ (2022-25).

 In 2022, she was selected by the European Commission as an Arbitrator and Trade & Sustainable Development Expert for bilateral disputes between the EU and third countries in the fields of trade, investment and sustainable development (pool of candidates).